Day 1: Arrive Sao Paulo, Brazil

 This morning, our host will meet you at the hotel lobby for your car transfer to Rio de Janeiro.
 You stop in Petrópolis, the one-time residence of Brazil’s only two emperors – Emperor Pedro I and Pedro II.
 Petropolis is often referred to as the Imperial City of Brazil, a lavish mountain retreat tucked away in the Serro dos Orgaos.
 The main attraction of Petropolis is its renowned Imperial Museum, housed in the beautifully restored former palace of Dom Pedro II, built between 1845 and 1862, and displaying one of Brazil’s most significant collections of historic objects.
 Among the vast exhibition of tapestries, antique furniture and jewels, are priceless items like the gold quill used by Princess Izabel to sign the 1888 Lei Áurea law, which liberated slaves in Brazil, and the famous imperial crown, weighing in at 1.7kg, the glittering headpiece is encrusted with over 600 diamonds and 77 pearls.

 Other sights include the Cathedral Sao Pedro de Alcantara, an impressive work of Gothic architecture, which serves as a poignant memorial to Brazil’s last imperial family.
 It houses the tombstones of Dom Pedro II, alongside his wife and children.
 Nearby is the magnificent Crystal Palace, a striking glass edifice inspired by London’s Crystal Palace and shipped over from France in 1884.
 Continue to Rio de Janeiro and check in at your hotel.
-Janeiro Hotel (B) IS this the proper name?
+Janeiro Hotel (B)

 Day 13: Rio de Janeiro